google/codeworld/codeworld-server/web/intro/main.md

 applying a *function*.
 A function is like a variable that still needs more information.
 You've already used a lot of functions:

 * `rectangle` is a function.
-It needs a width and a height.
+It needs a width and a height, and makes a picture.
 * `light` is a function.
-It needs a color to make lighter.
+It needs a color, and makes another color that's about the same, but lighter.
 * `pictureOf` is a function.
-It needs a picture.
+It needs a picture, and makes a program.
 * `scale` is a function.
-It needs a picture and two scaling factors.
+It needs a picture and two scaling factors, and makes a modified picture.

 As you've already seen, to apply a function, you can write the function name, then the extra information it needs (these are called *parameters*)